DerWeh/quicktex/README.md

-All credits go to brennier.
+All credits go to Brenner.
 I just adjust what feels wrong to me.

 Changes:
 ------